-If any deficiencies or nonconformances are found during the course of the assessment, the assessor will bring them to your attention, and record them on a nonconformance report.
+If any deficiencies or nonconformances are found during the assessment, the assessor will bring them to your attention, and record them on a nonconformance report.
 In the report, the assessor will specifically describe what the nonconformance or deficiency is and the related section of the standard the nonconformity or deficiency pertains to.